 Olive Leaf Extract, Oil & Oil-Derived Squalane

 In terms of modern-day beauty formulations, there are three skincare ingredients from the olive plant to note: the leaf, the oil and olive-derived squalane.
-Here are bareMinerals, we use all three.
+Here at bareMinerals, we use all three.

 Olive Leaf Extract Skincare Benefits

 Though the oil and squalene derived from the fruit are more commonly found in beauty products, the leaf extract also has its share of benefits.
 This oily substance contains a high level of antioxidants to defend against environmental stressors.
 It may also help promote a more radiant complexion.
 For these reasons, you’ll often find this ingredient in products like our BRILLIANT FUTURE Age Defense Serum and Eye Cream, which fights early signs of aging while renewing your skin’s healthy glow.